jacktor-stan/BNotifier/README.md

 # BNotifier

-This is a personal project
+This is a personal project,
 BNotifier has been discontinued